-For this reporting period, 920 teachers renewed their license.
-Since license expiration dates are cyclical, there was a decrease in the number of renewals in this reporting period.
-Over ninety percent (90%) of teachers used their employment evaluation as evidence of meeting the performance standards.
+For this reporting period, 2,000 teachers renewed their license.
+License expiration dates are cyclical and there was an increase in the number of renewals in this reporting period.
+The majority of teachers used their employment evaluation as evidence of meeting the performance standards.
 HTSB continues to work with the DOE to ensure educators meet the performance standards using a combination of their new evaluations and professional growth plans.
 The new Educator Effectiveness System, combined with an individual's professional development plan, validates that a person meets all ten performance standards over a five year period.

-Renewed licenses in the last 4 years
+Renewed licenses in the last 5 years